Trump slams judges' election decisions: 'What kind of a court system is this?'

 "You mean as president of the United States, I don't have standing?
 What kind of a court system is this?"
 Trump continued.

+Trump said the Supreme Court needs to be "willing to make a real big decision."

+"The problem is, it’s hard to get into the Supreme Court," he said.
+"I’ve got the best Supreme Court advocates, lawyers that want to argue the case if it gets there."

-The interview comes after weeks of legal challenges from the Trump campaign in battleground states like Pennsylvania alleging voter fraud that followed.
+The interview comes after weeks of legal challenges from the Trump campaign in battleground states like Pennsylvania and Georgia alleging voter fraud.

 "We're trying to put the evidence in, and the judges won't allow us to do it," Trump said.
 "We have so much evidence.
 You probably saw Wednesday last week we had a hearing in Gettysburg, Pennsylvania. … Unbelievable witnesses, highly-respected people, that were truly aggrieved."

+Trump added that he was "ashamed" he endorsed Republican Georgia Gov. Brian Kemp after Kemp certified the state's presidential election results in favor of President-elect Joe Biden.
+Kemp also called for an audit of the votes.

+PA.
+SUPREME COURT DISMISSES REPUBLICAN CONGRESSMAN'S BID TO TOSS MAIL-IN BALLOTS, HALT CERTIFICATION

-Trump has yet to concede the 2020 election, even as President-elect Joe Biden announces Cabinet members and plans for when he takes office in January.
+Trump has yet to concede the 2020 election, even as Biden announces Cabinet members and plans for when he takes office in January.

+"My mind will not change in six months.
+There was tremendous cheating here," Trump warned.
+"If Republicans allow it to happen, you’ll never have another Republican elected in the history of this country, at a Senate level or at a presidential level."

 The president on Friday claimed Biden must prove that the votes he received in the election were not “illegally obtained” in order to enter the White House.